 Similarly, we need to think about a smaller product, a hook (like lifebuoy for a ship), that goes to where users are, that is small enough for users to climb, and using that hook we pull them up the main product.

 For example, I use Hubspot’s email tracking chrome plug-in.
 But I don’t use it’s CRM yet.
 Chrome plug is a small product.
 I use chrome all day.
 It’s a small commitment for me to use the plugin and I use that for a specific use case.
 Eventually, it will lead me to use the main product because I get more value using the main product.

 The hook doesn’t have to be a product.
 It can be an ad campaign on Facebook or Google, a name that sticks with the users that inspires discussion (like twitter), or a language that can define the product.

 In short, it can be a small product, or it can be a name, or it can be an ad campaign.
 It has to be something that goes where users are and bridges users to get to the product.

 Questions: Where our users spend their most of the time?
 What is that smaller product that will be useful for them?
 Is the name of the company sticky enough?
 Is the language that defines the value to the users clear and resonates with the users?
 Etc.

 3. Provide instant gratification

 After stage 1 and 2, users come to the product.
-The users must find the product useful without investing anything in the product.
-It should provide an instant gratification.
+The users must find the product use without investing anything in the product.
+It should provide instant gratification.